README.1ST

 Previous 24 hours

-1. Available filters, additional facets that can further refine and limit the Solr search results.
+1. Available filters, additional facets with links that can further refine and limit the Solr search results.
+This may also display a link to load more facets if the returned number of facets is not the complete set.

 2. Number of results found, and whether this is an exact match.

-3. Query operand - whether the Solr search term query is OR, or AND - this affects the search query, not the faceting - i.e. the Solr server q.op parameter.
+3. Query operand, whether the Solr search term query is OR, or AND - this affects the search query for Specific Solr Search Field functionality, not the faceting - i.e. the Solr server q.op parameter.
+The eDisMax query analyser implementation (which is not included in this book) will also use this query operand to override the default query operand in the Solr configuration.

 4. Page information, the number of pages, how many results are shown per page, and how many results are shown on this page.